 Nothing that brings my family to the table faster than asking “Who wants to play a board game?”.
 There is magic in that question and their eyes sparkle when you ask it.
 My husband I have always loved games and we had quite a collection before we even had kids.
 When we started our family we both kind of dreaded the idea of endless games of Candy Land; we had no idea just how many great games there are for young children.
 YES, even toddlers!

-Playing Board Games with Toddlers:
+Playing Board Games with 2 and 3 Year Olds:

-Our Top 10 Board Games for Toddlers
+Our Top Board Games for Two and Three Year Olds:

 Use your toddler’s budding interest in imaginative play to work on using a spinner and following the rules of a game with this fishing game for two.
 The pieces are made out of wood, and it comes with two fishing rods, 10 fish, a spinner and carrying bag that doubles as “pond”.

-Seek a Boo: Giant cards spread out on the floor make this matching game really appealing to toddlers.
+Giant cards spread out on the floor make this matching game really appealing to toddlers.
 There are smaller hand held cards that you turn over to determine which of the larger cards you are seeking.
 This game perfect for helping your toddler understand order-of-play (that things have to happen in a particular order when you play games).

 Another game that makes the transition to board games smooth.
 With multiple ways to play you can adjust the game to your child’s ability.
 Children will get plenty of practice rolling dice and taking turns as they try to match shapes and colors to create a picture.